Cloud-CV/EvalAI/docs/source/submission.md

 ### Notes

-* The REST API with URL pattern `jobs:challenge_submission`.
+* REST API with url pattern `jobs:challenge_submission`.
 Here _jobs_ is application namespace and _challenge_submission_ is instance namespace.
-You can read more about [URL namespaces](https://docs.djangoproject.com/en/1.10/topics/http/URLs/#URL-namespaces)
+You can read more about [url namespace](https://docs.djangoproject.com/en/1.10/topics/http/urls/#url-namespaces)